tower1ight/World/1.Places/Cities and Settlements/Fort Raynault.md

 ---
  # Summary
- This town primarily serves as a military base, acting as a beach head and ensuring the safety of travel in and out of [[Xylaan (location)]]
+ This town primarily serves as a military base, acting as a beach head and ensuring the safety of travel in and out of [[Xylaan]]

 This is becoming a colony